Frank Debenham: Biography

-Death
+Death and legacy

-Frank Debenham died in Cambridge in 1965, aged 81, survived by his wife, a son and four daughters.
-He is buried at Saint Simon and Saint Judes Church in Bowral, New South Wales, Australia.
+Frank Debenham died in Cambridge in 1965, aged 81.

-Legacy
+He is commemorated by two buildings at Cambridge and by a mountain, Debenham Peak and a glacier in Antarctica.
+His portrait by H. A. Freeth is held by the Scott Polar Research Institute.

 In 2019, an ice pick that belonged to Debenham was auctioned for £22,000 by Cheffins Fine Art Auctioneers.